 Machine Learning in Fraud Detection: Scenarios

 There are a variety of fraud scenarios across industries where machine learning technology can bring tremendous results.
 We will cover only the most widespread ones.
 During the coronavirus lockdown, the UK suffered from a sheer number of frauds and scams, including smishing emails pretending to be sent from the government and offering tax refunds, phishing emails requesting updated payment information, and other scam emails.
 In 2020, the losses related to unauthorized financial fraud in the UK amounted to $1,66 billion.
-Payment card frauds and Authorized Pushed Payment (APP) scams were the top fraud activities: 45% and 38%, respectively.
+Payment card fraud and Authorized Pushed Payment (APP) scams were the top fraud activities: 45% and 38%, respectively.

 Identity Theft